Raykosan/ComfyUI_RaykoStudio/README.md

 - **Auto-Cleanup** - Proper resource cleanup on node removal or workflow close

 ### 🪛 Usage
-**Action**
+**Buttons**

-    ➕ SELECT ALL
-    Select all images in batch
+➕ SELECT ALL - Select all images in batch

-    ⭕ DESELECT ALL
-    Clear all selections
+⭕ DESELECT ALL - Clear all selections

-    ✔️ ACCEPT
-    Confirm selection and continue
+✔️ ACCEPT - Confirm selection and continue

-    ❌ CANCEL
-    Cancel and interrupt generation
+❌ CANCEL - Cancel and interrupt generation

-    Continue Workflow
+**Continue Workflow**
-        Click "✔️ ACCEPT" to pass selected images to next nodes Only selected images will be processed downstream
+Click "✔️ ACCEPT" to pass selected images to next nodes.
+Only selected images will be processed downstream

 ### ⚠️ Reminder
 **The generation process will pause indefinitely until you click "❌ CANCEL" or close the workflow or the ComfyUI page.**